-Concept shift is inherently a complex problem, as if shooting for a moving target.
+Concept shift is inherently a complex problem as if shooting for a moving target.
 However, covariate shift may be less severe a problem if the concept stays the same.
-Historically, specific statistical methods allow for mild extrapolation,2 say the (fixed-design) linear regression and the (local) nonparametric regression (Stone, 1980).
+Historically, specific statistical methods allow for mild extrapolation, say the (fixed-design) linear regression and the (local) nonparametric regression [2].
 Recently, a few notable lines of work have arisen to study the covariate shift.
-Shimodaira (2000), Sugiyama et al. (2007), and Sugiyama and Mueller (2005) studied covariate shift adaption assuming knowledge of the density ratio of the covariate shift.
-Ben-David et al. (2006) and Blitzer et al. (2007) initiated the learning-theoretic study of domain adaptation.
-There, the generalization error on the target/test domain is bounded by the standard generalization error on the source/training domain, plus a discrepancy term-for instance, total variation or its tighter analog induced by the hypothesis class-quantifying the covariate shift between training and test distributions.
-Later, on the one hand, a collection of research extended the theory to allow for concept shifts with general loss functions by proposing other notions of discrepancy measures or quantities contrasting two distributions (Mansour et al., 2009; Ben-David et al., 2010a; Mohri and Muñoz Medina, 2012; Kpotufe and Martinet, 2018).
-On the other hand, by establishing lower bounds, Ben-David et al. (2010b) studied assumptions on the relationship between training and test distributions necessary for successful domain adaptation.
-The learning-theoretic framework brought forth new domain adaptation algorithms, for instance, reweighing the empirical distribution to minimize the discrepancy between source and target (Mansour et al., 2009), and finding common representation space with small discrepancy while maintaining good performance on the training data (Ben-David et al., 2006; Ganin et al., 2016).
+[3, 4, 5] studied covariate shift adaption assuming knowledge of the density ratio of the covariate shift.
+[6, 7] initiated the learning-theoretic study of domain adaptation.
+There, the generalization error on the target/test domain is bounded by the standard generalization error on the source/training domain, plus a discrepancy term for instance, total variation or its tighter analog induced by the hypothesis class-quantifying the covariate shift between training and test distributions.
+Later, on the one hand, [8, 9, 10, 11] extended the theory to allow for concept shifts with general loss functions by proposing other notions of discrepancy measures or quantities contrasting two distributions.
+On the other hand, by establishing lower bounds, [12] studied assumptions on the relationship between training and test distributions necessary for successful domain adaptation.
+The learning-theoretic framework brought forth new domain adaptation algorithms, for instance, reweighting the empirical distribution to minimize the discrepancy between source and target [8], and finding common representation space with small discrepancy while maintaining good performance on the training data [6, 13].
 A considerable body of domain adaptation literature primarily focuses on when the conditional relationship P(Y|X) is invariant, and thus the Bayes optimal model stays fixed, yet the covariate distribution P(X) shifts.
 We follow this tradition of an invariant Bayes optimal model and investigate adversarial perturbations to the covariate distribution.

-The quest for robust domain adaptation also prompted the recent development in adversarial learning (Ganin et al., 2016; Goodfellow et al., 2014; Ilyas et al., 2019; Bubeck et al., 2021).
-Akin to covariate shift, adversarial perturbations have recently revived interest in machine learning and robust optimization communities (Goodfellow et al., 2014; Delage and Ye, 2010).
-Adversarial perturbation is motivated by the following observation: small local perturbations to the covariate distribution can significantly compromise the supervised learning performance (Goodfellow et al., 2014; Madry et al., 2017; Javanmard and Soltanolkotabi, 2022).
-For example, given a supervised learning model f, adversarial perturbations shift the covariate distribution $\mu \in \mathcal{P}(X)$ locally under a specific metric on the measure space $\mathcal{P}(X)$, such that it makes the model suffer the most in predictive performance.
-The familiar reader will immediately identify the minimax game between the supervised learning model f and the covariate distribution μ : the model f minimizes the risk from a model class, yet the covariate distribution μ maximizes the risk from a probability distribution class.
-Such a game perspective between the learning model f and data distribution μ has been influential since the seminal work of boosting (Freund and Schapire, 1997, 1999).
+The quest for robust domain adaptation also prompted the recent development in adversarial learning [13, 14, 15, 16].
+Akin to covariate shift, adversarial perturbations have recently revived interest in machine learning and robust optimization communities [14, 17].
+Adversarial perturbation is motivated by the following observation: small local perturbations to the covariate distribution can significantly compromise the supervised learning performance [14, 18, 19].
+For example, given a supervised learning model f, adversarial perturbations shift the covariate distribution $\mu \in \mathcal{P}(X)$ locally under a specific metric on the measure space $\mathcal{P}(X)$ , such that it makes the model suffer the most in predictive performance.
+The familiar reader will immediately identify the minimax game between the supervised learning model f and the covariate distribution $\mu$ : the model f minimizes the risk from a model class, yet the covariate distribution $\mu$ maximizes the risk from a probability distribution class.
+Such a game perspective between the learning model f and data distribution $\mu$ has been influential since the seminal work of boosting [20, 21].
 Inspired by the above, we study covariate shift from a game-theoretic perspective.
-The connection between boosting and adversarial perturbation will be elaborated later; in a nutshell, instead of taking Kullback-Leibler divergence as a metric, we use the
+The connection between boosting and adversarial perturbation will be elaborated later; in a nutshell, instead of taking Kullback-Leibler divergence as a metric, we use the Wasserstein metric for adversarial perturbation, thus allowing for extrapolation outside the current covariate support.